grapeot/blog/content/nano-banana-pro-en.md

 Tags: English, AI, Tutorial
 Slug: nano-banana-pro-en
 Translation: nano-banana-pro.html
+Summary: Exploring the paradigm shift from assembling slides to holistic rendering with NBP, and building a Generative Kernel workflow to handle visual consistency, hallucination, and cost.
 ---

 Recently, Nano Banana Pro (NBP) has been on fire.
 We’ve seen all sorts of applications: coloring comics, generating posters, and even creating photorealistic presentation slides.
 They look like slides, but in reality, they are just images.